BNL-DAQ-LDRD/NeuralCompression_v3/README.md

 The key feature of `BCAE-VS` is that it compresses data not by downsizing the input tensor to a uniform (smaller) size but by downsampling the nonzero values (signal) in the sparse input.
-More specifically, the encoder of `BCAE-VS`'s tags each signal with an importance score, and only those with high importance will be saved and used later for decoding.
+More specifically, the encoder of `BCAE-VS` tags each signal with an importance score, and only those with high importance will be saved and used later for decoding.
 The compression scheme of `BCAE-VS` implies the sparser the input, the smaller the compressed